Jirka-Mayer/BachelorThesis/thesis-text.md

 - describe metrics used for evaluation (SER)
 - describe the data we are evaluating on (writer selection, ...)
 - describe the experiments and what their goal is (01 - 03)
-- talk about differences in generated symbols vs. all the symbols, propose new normalization and show the results
+- talk about differences in generated symbols vs. all the symbols, propose new levenstein normalization and show the results
 - compare the results to the baseline paper and discuss
 - result of the dropout hypothesis